mariuszdrynda/low-level-language/README.md

 # Principal rules

-+ Only one file as code input
++ Only one file as code input (one translation unit)
 + No infix operators (only functions)
++ All functions are global
 + No hidden control flow (a program does only what we intended and nothing more)

 This rules could change as language will evolve.